During early Spring 2018 I had the chance to document a day in the life of a moorland.

 It is always an honour to film with Black grouse and this was no exception, my "day in the moorland" drew to a close as the sun pushed high into the sky and the birds departed the lek.
 There are few places as magical as our moorlands in Spring and I felt very lucky to be able to share the sights and sounds of this tiny corner of our landscape with the viewers at home, hopefully invigorating them into visiting their local moor!

-I have to say a massive thank you to all of the One Show team for putting the film together, I'm really grateful to have worked with such a great team once again and have the chance to show off some of my favourite species in the local area.
+I have to say a massive thank you to all of the One Show team for putting the film together, I'm really grateful to have worked with such a great team once again and

 The Short-eared owl is on of the most widespread owls globally, occurring on 5 continents across a range of habitats.
 In the UK the Short-eared owl is both a resident breeder and Winter visitor.
 Pairs breed on moorland across northern England and Scotland, nesting on the ground in deep heather.
 These resident owls are joined by large numbers of Scandinavian birds over the Winter, migrating to coastal areas of the UK to find respite from the harsh conditions in northern Europe.